mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

 .. code-block:: python

-    %%writefile ollama_model.py #if you are using a jupyter notebook from mlflow.pyfunc import ChatModel
+    # if you are using a jupyter notebook
+    # %%writefile ollama_model.py
+    from mlflow.pyfunc import ChatModel
     from mlflow.types.llm import ChatMessage, ChatResponse, ChatChoice
     from mlflow.models import set_model